Last Updated on

 The problem with some tub spout covers is they’re made of potentially harmful materials, like PVC (which is full of phthalates and phthalate alternatives) or polyurethane foam (which can emit harmful VOCs, and may come with a hefty dose of fire retardants).

-Since I’m a realist, and know my kid will want to put every single bath toy in her mouth – the tub faucet cover included – and because I know harmful chemical emissions can increase with heat (such as hot or warm bath water), I’m wary of most baby faucet covers.
+Since I’m a realist, and know my kid will want to put every single bath toy in her mouth – the tub faucet cover included – and because I know harmful chemical emissions can increase with heat (such as hot or warm bath water), I’m wary of most baby faucet covers and baby bath tubs.

 Why You Need A Kids Bathtub Faucet Cover for Babies and Toddlers (Spoiler: It’s For Safety)